opensearch-project/documentation-website/_search-plugins/knn/api.md

 ## Search model

-You can use an OpenSearch query to search for models in the index.
+You can use an OpenSearch query to search for a model in the index.
+See the following usage example.

 #### Usage